Cabozantinib capsules and tablets

 What is this medicine?

-CABOZANTINIB (KA boe ZAN ti nib) is medicine that targets proteins in cancer cells and stops the cancer cell from growing.
-It is used to treat thyroid cancer and renal cell cancer.
+CABOZANTINIB (KA boe ZAN ti nib) is a medicine that targets proteins in cancer cells and stops the cancer cell from growing.
+The capsules are used to treat thyroid cancer; the tablets are used to treat renal cell cancer and hepatocellular cancer.

 How should I use this medicine?